hsieh2000/House-Prices---Advanced-Regression-Techniques/README.md

 For non-ordinal categorical data, I use `sklearn.preprocessing.OneHotEncoder`.
 However, I have found that in certain features, the names of categories in *data_description.txt* do not match those in the dataset.
 To resolve this discrepancy, I adjust the category names in the dataset according to *data_description.txt*.

+For numerical data, I fill missing values with the mean of each feature to prevent errors when inputting data into the neural network model.

+# Create Dataset
+I have created a class called `HOUSEDataset` to handle the dataset.
+I transfer data from NumPy arrays to tensors and standardize numerical features.
+This process helps increase the convergence of the model and assists in preventing issues such as exploding gradients and vanishing gradients.